RevealBi/Documentation/en/datasources/supported-data-sources/azure-sql.md

 ## Azure SQL

+>[!NOTE] Azure SQL is not supported in the Web version of Reveal.

 To configure an Azure SQL data source, you will need to enter the following information:

 ![Opening Reveal's AzureSQL data source configuration screen](images/enter-Azure-SQL-details.png)